rocktronica/OneFileCMS/readme.markdown

 Upload!

-Depending on how your webspace is set up, you may also have to modify the file permissions of your site's folders to allow OneFileCMS to modify and create files. ([More about that here.](http://catcode.com/teachmod/)) Make sure onefilecms.php and its parent folder are allowed to execute, with CHMOD at 777 and 755.
-Check with your host if you're not sure.
+Depending on how your stack is set up, you may also have to modify the file permissions of your site's folders to allow OneFileCMS to modify and create files. ([More about that here.](http://catcode.com/teachmod/)) Make sure onefilecms.php and its parent folder are allowed to execute, with CHMOD at 777 or 755.
+Check with your host if you're not sure, and be aware of any inherent security concerns.

 ## FAQ